Jasmine Becket-Griffith

 Jasmine Becket-Griffith (born June 4, 1979) is a freelance artist who specializes in fairy, fantasy, and gothic artwork.
-Her preferred medium is acrylic on canvas or wood and her designs appear on many lines of licensed merchandise, notably through the chain stores Hot Topic and collectibles through the Bradford Group including co-branded Disney projects.
-She is also a staple at fantasy conventions, namely Dragon*Con, MegaCon (Orlando) and FaerieCon.
+Her preferred medium is acrylic paints on wood and her designs appear on many lines of licensed merchandise and publications, notably through the chain stores Hot Topic and collectibles through the Bradford Group including co-branded Disney projects.
+She is also a staple at fantasy and pop culture conventions such as LA ComicCon, CatCon, and GenCon.

 Since 2006, Jasmine began doing freelance co-branded artwork with the Walt Disney Company as an independent contractor.

-Jasmine's physical gallery for her artwork is at Pop Gallery Orlando at Disney Springs in the Walt Disney World Resort.
-Her licensed Disney character artwork can be found at Disneyland's WonderGround Gallery in Anaheim, California as well as Disney World's Disney Marketplace Co-Op.
+Jasmine's physical galleries for her artwork are at Disney Springs in the Walt Disney World Resort, the Dark Art Emporium in Long Beach, and the Corey Helford Gallery in Los Angeles.
+Her licensed Disney character artwork can be found at Disneyland's WonderGround Gallery in Anaheim, California as well as throughout the Disney themeparks.

-She lives in Celebration, Florida with her husband/assistant, author Matthew David Becket, and also maintains a small studio in London, England.
+In addition to creating her solo "Strangeling™ " art brand, she is the co-creator of the "Death & the Maiden™ " fine art and comic book universe with her partner, artist David Van Gough.

+She lives in California working from studios in Long Beach and Julian.